 Maybe in my next life, I will probably be a professional gamer than be a medic.
-Just imagine being cheered on by one million geeks at an Esports World Gaming event.
-Ballistic!
-Wet dreams if after twenty-three gruelling hours of non-stop clicks, a wet soaked butt, shoots, kills, and secure the flag, I am crowned Best Gamer of The Century!
+Just imagine being cheered on by one million geeks at an Esports World Gaming event- ballistic!
+Wet dreams if after twenty-three gruelling hours of non-stop clicks, a soaked butt, shoots, kills, and secure the flag, I am crowned Best Gamer of The Century!

 Sadly, next life hasn’t come.
 You are still reading a medic’s post.
-The much anticipated Ps 5 launch event has been delayed.
+The much anticipated Ps 5 launch event has been delayed again(Update: a beautiful launch event yet no price).
 Sigh!
 I guess not all dreams do come true.

-In this post, I share top five unique life lessons video games have taught me throughout my gaming life.
+In this post, I share the top five unique life lessons video games have taught me in my relatively short gaming life.

 #1: LIFE IS AN UNFORGIVING RPG